jeka-dev/working-examples/README.md

 * [Java template](./java-template) : Similar project as above but providing a build class to declare transitive dependencies and force artifact naming.

 * [Html5 multi-techno](./html5-multi-techno) : A multi-project containing Java jar projects, Java web project and an HTML5 project.

+To make it works on Intellij, execute `jerkar idea#generateFiles` at the root of the project.
+This will generate iml files along modules.xml.